KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 ## Network Identifiers

 Networks typically have many computers and programs using them at any given time.
-In order to identify the different networks, computers and pro- grams, they need to be given names and describe their functions.
+In order to identify the different networks, computers and programs, they need to be given names and describe their functions.

 - Network address translation
-    - A method of mapping multiple pri- vate addresses inside a local network to a public IP address before transferring the information onto the internet.
+    - A method of mapping multiple private addresses inside a local network to a public IP address before transferring the information onto the internet.
 - Port numbers
     - A number that is used together with an IP address to uniquely identify a program that is running on a network.
     - Each program that is active on the network must be identifiable by one or more unique combinations of an IP address and a port number.
     Both clients and servers can run programs that use port numbers to identify themselves.
     - A computing device can run multiple programs at the same time.
-For exam- ple, a single computer can run both a web server program with port number 80 and a mail server program with port number 143.
+For example, a single computer can run both a web server program with port number 80 and a mail server program with port number 143.
 All port numbers are assigned in a range from 0 to 65,535.
 - Service Set Identifiers (SSID)
     - A 32-byte string that identifies a wireless access point and all devices connected to it.